Thai Coconut Pork Skewers

 Instructions

-1. Cube the pork tenderloin into 2 inch thick pieces and place in a large bowl.
+1. Cube the pork tenderloin into 2 inch (5 cm) thick pieces and place in a large bowl.

-2. Toss with the Badia Complete seasoning and let sit while you put together the marinade.
+2. Toss with the complete seasoning and let sit while you put together the marinade.

 3. Combine the marinade ingredients in a large sealable bag or a glass dish.
-Pour out a ½ cup of the marinade and set aside for basting the kabobs.
+Pour out a 1/2 cup (118 ml) of the marinade and set aside for basting the kabobs.

 4. Add the seasoned pork to the marinade and toss to coat the pork completely.

-6. Remove the pork from the marinade draining off most of the excess, you can even set them on paper towels to dry them off before you skewer them which is what I found worked best.
+6. Remove the pork from the marinade, draining off most of the excess.
+You may pat them dry with paper towels before skewering.

-9. Oil you grill grates or spray with a non-stick spray then place on the kabobs.
+9. Oil your grill grates or spray with a non-stick spray, then place on the kabobs.

 10. Grill for 3-4 minutes, then turn and baste with the reserved marinade.